Singer-songwriter Mike Posner walking through Kansas

 Posner has been walking through Kansas for more than a week and will likely spend several more days walking in the state.

 Posner started his journey in New Jersey with the goal to get to California in a year.
-He walks twenty miles, 6 days a week.
+He walks 20 miles, six days a week.
 He is accompanied by a “walk manager” and an RV that goes ahead of him.

 Posner said he walks eight miles before the sun comes up and walks another eight in the afternoon after resting.
 He walks the final two miles in the evening.